 Tucked behind this chapter is a bonus chapter containing “Resources and References.”
 With lists of resources to support educators, different kinds of citizen science programming ideas, and further reading about citizen science, this section equips readers with tools for taking the next step in their citizen science journey.

 This book is infectious in the best way possible.
 In a world that often feels like it is spinning out of control, where your actions can appear insignificant and change seems out-of-reach, this book gives you hope, a sense of possibility, and perhaps even a purpose.
 It provides evidence that the actions of citizen scientists make a difference and invites you to do the same.
 Indeed, the book is punctuated with success stories of citizen scientists, explaining how they got involved and the positive differences that these citizens have made.
 And who knows, you might soon find that you have your own citizen science story to tell, and perhaps it will begin with picking up The Field Guide to Citizen Science.
 And for those of you already acquainted with citizen science, you might think about gifting this guide to a neighbour, your child’s teacher, a local librarian, or anyone else who you would like to invite into the rewarding world of citizen science.

 Want more citizen science?
 Check out SciStarter’s Project Finder!
 With 3000+ citizen science projects spanning every field of research, task and age group, there’s something for everyone!
-You can also read more from the SciStarter Blog hosted by Science Connected and check out Science Connected’s Citizen Science White Paper.
+You can also read more from the SciStarter Blog hosted by Science Connected.

 Devon Moriarty is a PhD Candidate in English Language & Literature, Rhetoric at the University of Waterloo.
 Her research examines political and science communication in online environments.